dotnet/core-setup/Documentation/design-docs/framework-version-resolution.md

 When a given framework "F1" ships it should not create a case of having more than one reference to the another framework "F2".
 The reason is that base frameworks already specify "F2" so there is no reason to re-specify it.
 However, there are potential valid reasons to re-specify the framework:
 	* To force a newer version of a given framework which is referenced by lower-level frameworks.
 However assuming first-party frameworks are coordinated, this reason should not exist for first-party `.runtimeconfig.json` files.
 	* To be redundant if there are several "smaller" or "optional" frameworks being used and no guarantee that a base framework will always reference the smaller frameworks over time.
-For first-party frameworks this means that app should only specify the reference to the highest-level framework.
+For first-party frameworks, this means that the app should only specify the reference to the highest-level framework.
 For example, the app should reference `Microsoft.AspNet.App` but should not then also specify a reference to `Microsoft.NETCore.App` as that is already implied by the higher level framework.

 #### No Circular References
 There should not be any circular dependencies between frameworks.